 How did we get from time honored to where we are today?
 Simple I (Tom) who new nothing about quilting at that time said why don’t you try this?
 Change that?
 Pam was already starting to use bright colors for contrast and values said NO. I said why?
 She finally put the corners in the quilt I liked, it looked cool and from that time she has been thinking out of the box, the move from Nebraska to Nevada finished the transformation.

 Bright colors and altering patterns, changing the look of the quilts by use of color has made perfect sense for the store she is presenting with the online sales and vending at quilt shows.
 A Bali panel, Batiks and bright 100% cotton fabrics from our manufactures has enabled Pam to bring to life kits that have vibrant colors, and /or beautiful textured black and white fabric.

 The hand dyed fabric that we sell is prepared by Pam this is one of the ways she expresses herself, the enjoyment of dyeing fabric and the stress relief that comes from dyeing your own fabric is better then any recommendation your doctor can do for you.
 Pam also teaches the art of dyeing to students of all ages; check out the calendar of events and schedule of classes on the web site.

 Pam continues to look for bright, bold, fabric with texture and unique designs not only for herself but for her customers as well.
-Pam is a member of Desert Quilters of Nevada and has attended Road to California since the 1990’s
+Pam is a member of Las Vegas Quilters and has attended Road to California since the 1990’s